MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-career-site.md

 ---
 # required metadata

-title: Use the career site in the HR Recruiting app
+title: Use the career site in the HR Recruiting app (preview)
 description: This article describes how to use the career site in the HR Recruiting app in Dynamics 365 Human Resources.
 author: twheeloc
 ms.date: 07/01/2024